DioxusLabs/dioxus/docs/router/src/example/first-route.md

 404 page to our project.

 ## Fundamentals
-Dioxus Router works based on a [`Router`] component, a route definition in regular rust and [`Outlet`] components.
-If you've ever used [Vue Router], you should feel at home with Dioxus Router.
+Dioxus Router works based on a [`use_router`] hook, a route definition in pure rust and [`Outlet`] components.
+If you've ever used [Vue Router], you should feel right at home with Dioxus Router.

 First we need an actual page to route to!
 Let's add a homepage component:
 ```rust,no_run